0xNeshi/topystring/README.md

 ## Final thoughts

-If you found this extension helpfull then do give it a star 🌟 and share it with others, help then NOT waste time on stringifying collections.
+If you found this extension helpfull then please give it a star 🌟 and share it with others, help them so they also NOT waste time on stringifying collections.

-Also, if you have any suggestions on refactoring the codebase to make it simpler, more extensible, more elegant - please let me know, I LOVE refactoring!
+Finally, if you have any suggestions on refactoring the codebase to make it simpler, more extensible, more elegant - please let me know, I LOVE refactoring!